mathertel/OneButton/README.md

 You may change these default values but be aware that when you specify too short times it is hard to click twice or you will create a press instead of a click.

+The former functions `setDebounceTicks`, `setClickTicks` and `setPressTicks` are marked deprecated.
+The term `Ticks` in these functions where confusing.
+Replace them with the ...Ms function calls.
+There is no functional change on them.

 ### Additional Functions